 “There are definitely times when her age and advanced knowledge of what it means to Be Online clash with celebrities who are so used to late night softballs from smiling forty-something men.” continues Framke.
 “But even when the show isn’t totally on point, Singh’s ability to adapt and crack spontaneous jokes should get A Little Late on a steadier track before too long.”

 “Like almost every late-night show ever launched, it will need some time to settle into itself, but [what we’ve seen so far] suggests that Singh is charismatic and original enough to pull it off…” says Kathryn VanArendonk, reviewing the show for Vulture.
 “A Little Late looks like it could be exactly the sort of thing late night needs – a new voice in a medium that’s long overdue for an overhaul.”

 “As a South Asian woman, to see Lilly Singh in mainstream American pop culture is huge for me…” says Anushay Hossain, writing for CNN.
 “I’m sure that I speak for many others when I say it’s invigorating and exciting to watch a woman whose appearance resembles mine on the screen because the sad truth is that even in 2019, it’s still a rare sight.
 Lilly Singh’s show is more than just another late-night talk show.
 It’s a tangible, visual reminder of why representation matters.”

 Singh was born in 1988, and raised in Scarborough, Ontario.
-Her parents, Singh’s parents are originally from Hoshiarpur, Punjab, India,
+Her parents are originally from Hoshiarpur, Punjab, in India.

 Singh attended Mary Shadd Public School during her elementary years, and in 2006, she graduated from Lester B. Pearson Collegiate Institute in Toronto.